top of page

 There are many reasons why you might want to create a personal website and store.
 Here are a few of the benefits:

-• Reach a global audience: A personal website and store allows you to reach potential customers all over the world.
+• Reaching a global audience: A personal website and store allows you to reach potential customers all over the world.
 You are no longer limited to selling your products or services to people in your local area.

-• Keep more of your profits: When you sell your products or services through a third-party platform, such as Amazon or Etsy, you have to pay them a commission on each sale.
+• Keeping more of your profits: When you sell your products or services through a third-party platform, such as Amazon or Etsy, you have to pay them a commission on each sale.
 With a personal website and store, you keep all of your profits.

 Examples of personal websites with a store: Louise Amelie Whitehouse, K. Sparks: Musician

-Best practices for personal websites
+Best web design practices for personal websites

 • Make sure your website is mobile-friendly.
 More and more people are using their smartphones and tablets to access the internet, so it's important to make sure your website looks good and functions well on all devices.